2025–26 European Aquatics Champions League: Format

-Sixteen teams will play in the group stage which is held between October 2025 to February 2026.
-The champions of national leagues ranked 1–10 plus the six clubs who advanced from the qualification round will compete.
-The participants are distributed into four groups of four.
-After home and away double round robin play, the top two from each group qualifies for the quarter-finals round while the bottom two drop down to the 2025–26 European Aquatics Euro Cup knockout stage.
+Sixteen teams played in the group stage which was held between October 2025 to February 2026.
+The champions of national leagues ranked 1–10 plus the six clubs who advanced from the qualification round competed.
+The participants were distributed into four groups of four.
+After home and away double round robin play, the top two from each group qualified for the quarter-finals round while the bottom two dropped down to the 2025–26 European Aquatics Euro Cup knockout stage.